 Greetings from Dr John Ledger and Gauteng Solar Solutions!

-Introducing the On-Sun solar water heater - neat, functional, practical, freeze-resistant, made in South Africa by South Africans, using South African materials and skills.
-Strong and reliable in sun and snow for TWENTY FOUR YEARS – since 1990.
+Introducing the On-Sun solar water heater – neat, functional, practical, freeze-resistant, made in South Africa by South Africans, using South African materials and skills.
+Strong and reliable in sun and snow for TWENTY FIVE YEARS – since 1990.

 MUSIC TO OUR EARS